kevinkraiss/note-taker/README.md

 # Note Taker

 ## Description
-This application uses express.js to create and read notes in a JSON databse.
+This application uses express.js to create and read notes in a JSON database.